Andrewrock/Andrewrock.github.io/_posts/2017-03-17-recreating-instagram.md

       </tr>
     </table>
   </div>
   <h2 class="tutorial-section-heading"> Advanced Options </h2>
   <p class="tutorial-paragraph">
-  <span class="code-font">instafeed</span> also allows us to specify
-  some advanced options such as what to do before an after images are returned.
+    There are a number of advanced options such as what to do before an after images are returned.
   </p>
   <div class="definition-wrapper">
     <table class="definition-list">
       <tr>